-Prior to the enactment of the Tax Cuts and Jobs Act of 2017 ("Tax Act"), Section 162(m) of the Internal Revenue Code generally limited the deductible amount of total annual compensation paid by a public company to each "covered employee" (the chief executive officer and three other most highly compensated executive officers other than the chief financial officer) to no more than \$1,000,000.
-Unless an exception applies, compensation otherwise deductible in connection with equity-based awards was subjected to this limit.

-Under the enacted Tax Act, the exception under Section 162(m) for "performance-based" compensation will no longer be available, subject to transition relief for certain grandfathered arrangements in effect as of November 2, 2017.
-Among the changes to Section 162(m) under the Tax Act, the covered employees will be expanded to include the chief financial officer, and once one of our named executive officers is considered a covered employee, the named executive officer will remain covered employees as long as they receive compensation from us.
+Subsequent to the Tax Cuts and Jobs Act of 2017 ("Tax Act"), which is effective for taxable years beginning after December 31, 2017, Section 162(m) of the Internal Revenue Code generally no longer allows a tax deduction for "performance-based" compensation paid to each "covered employee" (the chief executive officer and three other most highly compensated executive officers other than the chief financial officer) over \$1,000,000 in one year, subject to transition relief for certain grandfathered arrangements in effect as of November 2, 2017.
+In addition, among the changes to Section 162(m) under the Tax Act, the covered employees will be expanded to include the chief financial officer, and once one of our named executive officers is considered a covered employee, the named executive officer will remain covered employees as long as they receive compensation from us.
 The Committee has not adopted a formal policy that requires all compensation paid to the named executive officers to be fully deductible.

-Executive Compensation in 2018
+Executive Compensation in 2019

-In 2015, we entered into an Annual Incentive Agreement with Ivan Kaufman, which generally sets forth the agreement between Mr. Kaufman and us with respect to Mr. Kaufman's annual base salary and incentive compensation from the Company commencing in 2015 and continuing during his service as Chief Executive Officer.
-That agreement was amended in March of 2017, primarily to provide for certain incentive compensation dependent on our successful integration of the Acquisition.
+We have an Annual Incentive Agreement with Ivan Kaufman, which generally sets forth the agreement between Mr. Kaufman and us with respect to Mr. Kaufman's annual base salary and incentive compensation from the Company as Chief Executive Officer.
+That agreement also provides for certain incentive compensation dependent on our successful integration of the Acquisition.
 Under the terms of the agreement, Mr. Kaufman will have an annual base salary of \$1,000,000 and an annual performance cash bonus target opportunity of 220% of base salary (with a threshold annual bonus opportunity of 110% and a maximum annual bonus opportunity of 330% of base salary-with the opportunity to earn an additional \$550,000 annually in the event of extraordinary performance with respect to corporate capital growth goals).
 The goals applicable to the annual performance bonus will relate to our adjusted funds from operations, corporate capital growth (as noted above), balance sheet-management and efficiency, the relative risk of our portfolio, the growth of our Agency servicing portfolio and the Compensation Committee's assessment of Mr. Kaufman's leadership and achievement of subjective goals during the calendar year.
 These goals (and the other goals contemplated by the agreement) are to be set by the Compensation Committee of our Board of Directors.

 The agreement further provides for: (i) annual grants of three-year time-vesting restricted stock with a value at grant of \$550,000; (ii) annual grants, for a five year period, of performance and time based-vesting restricted stock with an annual grant value of \$3,000,000, dependent on reaching certain goals relating to our integration of the Acquisition, including originations, growth in the servicing portfolio and the weighted average servicing fee; and (iii) performance-vesting restricted stock units with an annual value at grant of \$3,300,000, relating to our total shareholder return objectives.
 Each grant of performance and time based-vesting restricted stock noted in clause (ii) above will vest in full on the third anniversary of the grant date.
-The performance-vesting restricted stock units noted in clause (iii) above will vest, in whole or in part, based on the attainment of total shareholder return goals over a four year period.
-In March 2016, 2017 and 2018, the Compensation Committee granted Mr. Kaufman performance-vesting restricted stock units under clause (iii) above, which entitle Mr. Kaufman to receive up to 421,348 shares, 448,980 shares and 381,503 shares, respectively, of common stock which vest at the end of a four-year performance period based upon our achievement of total shareholder return objectives.
+The performance-vesting restricted stock units noted in clause (iii) above will vest, in whole or in part, based on the attainment of total shareholder return goals over a four-year period.
+In March 2017, 2018 and 2019, the Compensation Committee granted Mr. Kaufman performance-vesting restricted stock units under clause (iii) above, which entitle Mr. Kaufman to receive up to 448,980 shares, 381,503 shares and 352,427 shares, respectively, of common stock which vest at the end of a four-year performance period based upon our achievement of total shareholder return objectives.